 DxO EIS is an electronic image stabilization solution for mobile phones, digital cameras, and professional video cameras.
-It performs a full rigid motion + ERS estimation and compensation.
+It performs a full rigid motion plus ERS (electronic running shutter) estimation and compensation.
 The benefits of including DxO EIS within your products are:

 Closer zoom without additional shake

-DxO EIS stabilizes videos up to 1080p Full HD at 60 frames/second on any standard application processor, thanks to its ultra-low computational requirements.
+Stabilizing videos up to 1080p Full HD at 60 frames/second on any standard application processor

 Original video (left) and stabilized with DxO EIS (right)

 Video stabilization with ERS compensation